Kristina Šmigun-Vähi: Overall record

 a.
 Classification is made according to FIS classification.

 b.
 Includes individual and mass start races.

 c.
 Includes pursuit and double pursuit races.

 d.
 May be incomplete due to lack of appropriate sources for some relay races prior to 1995/96 World Cup season.

 Note: Until 1999 World Championships and 1994 Olympics, World Championship and Olympic races were part of the World Cup.
 Hence results from those races are included in the World Cup overall record.

 Political career

 Šmigun-Vähi joined the liberal Reform Party in 2018.

 Since 2019, she has been serving as a member of the Estonian Parliament.

 Personal life

 She is the daughter of former cross-country skiers Rutt and Anatoli Šmigun.
 Her sister Katrin Šmigun and cousin Aivar Rehemaa were also cross-country skiers.

-Šmigun-Vähi is married to her long-time manager Kristjan-Thor Vähi, She missed the 2007–08 and 2008–09 seasons due to pregnancy.
-She has two children, daughter born in 2008 and son born in 2011.
+Šmigun-Vähi is married to her long-time manager Kristjan-Thor Vähi.
+She missed the 2007–08 and 2008–09 seasons due to pregnancy.
+She has two children, a daughter born in 2008 and a son born in 2011.